Sevick/llmka/README.md

 - HashTable to fast-check meta for duplicates (cleaned up once in a while removing oldest elements)
 - in-memory keystore (saved from time to time as json file)
 - blocking similarity check / insertion

+Monitoring:

+Run docker-compose from the /monitoring to get prometheus (9090) and graphana (3000)